GavinHwa/jq-track-mouse/README.md

 - You can make this the tracker blink and it will blink at the rate specified
 - You can reset the tracker whenever you want
 - Make the tracker autohide itself after specified time
+- Make the tracker appear only upon some specified element

 #Ideas to use it

-You can use it however and wherever you want, some possibilies are:
+You can use it however and wherever you want.
+If you chose to show the tracker on whole page, some possibilities are:

   - That tracking text can act as a constant reminder to the user for something.
 For example let's say if there is some necessary action pending for the user, you can put this tracker to the mouse and it will keep reminding the user about that pending action
   - In case of some step by step action, you can put the tracker at mouse demonstrating the details of each of the step
   - After a user logs in, you can show a list of TODO items at the tail of mouse and hide it after some time.

+If you chose the option to show the tracker upon some specified element, some possibilities can be:

+  - Show tracker text upon any element, lets say an image, describing about that element.

+The only limit is your imagination, literally ;)

 #How to use it

 Using the plugin is simple.
 Include the plugin script at your page.
-You can find get it from the repository or <a href="https://raw.githubusercontent.com/kamranahmedse/jq-track-mouse/master/jq-track-mouse.js">from here</a>.
+You can find get it from the repository or <a href="https://raw.githubusercontent.com/kamranahmedse/jq-track-mouse/master/jq-track-mouse.js">from here</a> or the <a href="https://raw.githubusercontent.com/kamranahmedse/jq-track-mouse/master/jq-track-mouse.min.js">minified version here</a>.

 ```
 <script src="js/jq-track-mouse.js"></script